mahdiyazdani/Hypermarket/docs/hypermarket-wordpress-theme-changelog.md

+# 1.5.6/ 2018-12-04
+  * Compatibility with WooCommerce 3.5.2

 # 1.5.5/ 2018-10-29
   * Compatibility with WooCommerce 3.5.0

 # 1.5.4/ 2018-08-10
   * Updated language file.
   * Fixed a typo.

 # 1.5.3/ 2018-08-02
   * Fixed visibility issues with WooCommerce checkout field options.